Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-task-graphs/getting-started-with-task-graphs.md

 ![create-notebooks](assets/import-notebook.png)

+### Run Task Graph Notebook

+- Click run all to run all of the cells in the notebook.
+This creates a task graph that includes the following features:
+  - Root task with graph config used in other tasks and a return value
+  - [Finalizer Task](https://docs.snowflake.com/en/user-guide/tasks-graphs#label-finalizer-task) that runs after all other tasks in the task graph
+  - Task graph dependencies: downstream tasks depend on successful upstream tasks to run
+  - Tasks with different status -- succeesful, failed, skipped
+  - Tasks with return values
+  - Task conditionally running on stream data (task 8)
+  - Task with retry attempts (task 1)
+  - Task conditionally running on returned values from upstream tasks (task 11)

 <!-- ------------------------ -->
 ## View Task Graph
 Duration: 5

-To streamline complex workflows in Snowflake, task graphs (or directed acyclic graphs, DAGs) enable seamless automation of task sequences.
-By defining dependencies between a root task and subsequent child tasks, you can ensure efficient, orderly execution from start to finish.
-Tasks flow in a single direction, preventing any task from triggering an earlier one and ensuring stability across the workflow.
-Additionally, each task in a DAG can have multiple dependencies and child tasks, giving you the flexibility to design intricate, resilient processes.

-This quickstart provides a practical example of a task graph to help you understand and apply this functionality in Snowflake.

-Start building your own Snowflake Task DAG today and unlock the power of automated, structured workflows in your Snowflake environment!
+To view the task graph from Snowsight, go to Monitoring > Task History.
+Task history opens to Task Graph Runs which shows an overview of task graph execution along with successful and failed task metrics.
+Click the Task Run tab to see a full list of individual task runs containing information such as status, return value, and duration.
+Note that data may take 45 minutes to show after a task graph run.

 ![task-history](assets/task-history.png)

+Clicking on a task run from the Task Graph Run list will take you to the associated task graph.
 On the task graph, each task displays a status, such as Succeeded, Failed, Skipped, Suspended, Cancelled, or Did not run, along with a corresponding color.
 You can hover over the status of failed, skipped, suspended, and cancelled tasks for more information.

 In addition to the task graph, you can review a table describing which tasks ran, the start time of each task, the duration of each task run, the status of each task, and a timeline representing the sequence of task runs.
 With the timeline, you can quickly determine why a task graph run was slow, and which long-running task might have delayed the start of a dependent task.